Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - Check lines for fuel and oil leaks

 Generac also recommends other maintenance tasks that you or a professional should complete.
 If you don’t fulfill these tasks regularly, they could negatively impact the run time of your generator or even damage it permanently.
-These maintenance tasks include:
+Most manufacturers recommend that you change the oil after 200 hours of operation these maintenance tasks include:

 - Checking for water intrusion (yearly)